mariiatuzovska/frodo/README.md

 - [x] Pseudorandom matrix generation using SHAKE128, SHAKE256;
 - [ ] IND-CPA-secure public-key encryption (PKE) scheme (encryption/decryption, key generation);
 - [ ] Transform from IND-CPA PKE to IND-CCA key encapsulation mechanism (KEM);
-- [ ] IND-CCA-secure key encapsulation mechanism (KEM).
+- [ ] IND-CCA-secure key encapsulation mechanism (KEM);

+- [ ] Writting tests.

 ## Math

-### Vectors and matrices over the ring

-The ring of integers Z for a positive integer q, the quotient ring of integers modulo q is denoted by Zq = Z/qZ.
+**Vectors and matrices over the ring.** The ring of integers Z for a positive integer q, the quotient ring of integers modulo q is denoted by Zq = Z/qZ.

-### Learning With Errors

-The security of PKE and KEM relies on the hardness of the Learning With Errors (LWE) problem.
+**Learning With Errors.** The security of PKE and KEM relies on the hardness of the Learning With Errors (LWE) problem.

 **LWE distribution.** Let n,q be positive integers, and let X be a distribution over Z. For an *s* in (Zq)^n, the LWE *distribution* A(s,x) is the distribution over (Zq)^n \* Zq obtained by choosing *a* in (Zq)^n uniformly at random and an integer error *e* in Z from X, and outputting the pair <*a*, <*a*, *s*> + *e* (mod q)> in (Zq)^n \* Zq.

-### Pseudorandom matrix generation

-As NIST currently does not standardize such a primitive, so I choose proposals in [`FrodoKEM specification`](https://github.com/mariiatuzovska/frodokem/blob/master/papers/FrodoKEM-specification-20190702.pdf) to use SHAKE128 & SHAKE256.
+**Pseudorandom matrix generation.** As NIST currently does not standardize such a primitive, so I choose proposals in [`FrodoKEM specification`](https://github.com/mariiatuzovska/frodokem/blob/master/papers/FrodoKEM-specification-20190702.pdf) to use SHAKE128 & SHAKE256.

 ## List of implementations/packages